silverbulletmdc/showdata/README.md

 ![logo](assets/logo.png)
 # ShowData: Show your dataset in web browser!

-ShowData is a python tool to generate html tables for large scale image dataset, especially for the dataset in remote server.
+ShowData is a python tool to visualize and manage the multi-media files in remote server.
-It provides some useful commond line tools and fully customizeble API to generate html file for multi media files.
+It provides useful commond-line tools and fully customizeble API to generate html file for multi-media files.

 ## Examples
 It supports filtering data by text, sorting data by coloum values and pagination.